 - The variable threadidx contains the thread index within its thread block; for one- or two-dimensional thread blocks, the threadidx%y and/or threadidx%z components have the value one. - The variable blockdim contains the dimensions of the thread block; blockdim has the same value for all threads in the same grid; for one- or two-dimensional thread blocks, the blockdim%y and/or blockdim%z components have the value one. - The variable blockidx contains the block index within the grid; as with threadidx, for one-dimensional grids, blockidx%y has the value one.
 The value of blockidx%z is always one.
-The value of blockidx is the same for all threads in the same thread block. - The variable griddim contains the dimensions of the grid; the value of griddim %z is always one.
-The value of griddim is the same for all threads in the same grid; the value of griddim%z is always one; the value of griddim%y is one for onedimensional grids. - The variables threadidx, blockdim, blockidx, and griddim are available only in device subprograms. - The constant warpsize contains the number of threads in a warp.
+The value of blockidx is the same for all threads in the same thread block. - The variable griddim contains the dimensions of the grid.
+The value of griddim is the same for all threads in the same grid; the value of griddim%y and griddim%z is one for one-dimensional grids. - The variables threadidx, blockdim, blockidx, and griddim are available only in device subprograms.

+• The constant warpsize contains the number of threads in a warp.
 It is currently defined to be 32.